ncatlab/nlab-content/pages/744.md

 category:meta

 +-- {: .query}
 What is the copying license for nlab content?
-It would be great if there was a formal GFDL or CC-BY-SA license, so that people could transfer content between the nlab and Wikipedia.
+It would be great if there was a formal GFDL [Virginia reckless driving](http://www.andrewflusche.com/) or CC-BY-SA license, so that people could transfer content between the nlab and Wikipedia.
 Lots of useful cross-pollination could take place that way.
 =--